 THE FLORA OF HOWTH

-The search is on to find which species have also survived the other pressures such as the reduction of rivulets, marshes and swamps caused by the diversion of water into into storm drains.
-In addition, nature is surprising us with the resilience and tenacity of some plants and an occasional native plant which has never previously been recorded.
-Which of the above are attributable to our changing climate?
-Some microspecies such as brambles and dandelions have never previously been studied in detail and the bryophytes (moss and liverworts) offer new challenges.
-Perhaps someone will this year discover Goldilocks Ranunculus auricomus or Early-purple Orchid Orchis mascula.
+The search has been on to find which species have survived other pressures such as the reduction of rivulets, marshes and swamps caused by the diversion of water into storm drains.
+In addition, nature is surprising us with the resilience and tenacity of some plants and the finding of the occasional native plant that has not been previously recorded.
+Which of the above changes are attributable to our changing climate?
+Some microspecies such as Dandelions and Brambles have not previously been studied in detail.
+Perhaps someone will this year refind the elusive Goldilocks Ranunculus auricomus or Early-purple Orchid Orchis mascula.